hannesrosenbusch/hannesrosenbusch.github.io/_posts/2024-01-01-Parapsychology novel in progress.md

 When thrust into the afterlife together, the dysfunctional duo must explore their innermost desires through a series of pseudo-scientific challenges run by a childish angel and an unscrupulous parapsychologist.

-As their time is ticking away, they discover that a life worth living comes at a steep price.
+As their time ticks away, they discover that a life worth living comes at a steep price.

 EXPECTED RELEASE: 2025